Dine' Content Standards for the Week –

 PO 3.
-I will express the Dine' way of life.
+I will describe the purpose of each department.

 Welcome Letter from Principal